Race day dawned fine for the final hit out before the 24 Hours of Le Mans race start mid afternoon.

 All the teams get an hour early Saturday morning to have a last yahoo around the fast and challenging 13.6 kilometre Circuit de la Sarthe.

 This is the last chance for the drivers get a feel of the car, and the teams to have a last look at the data before action begins in earnest.
-In qualifying it was a front row lockout for the Porsche Team, but Audi made a last minute point by getting all three of their LMP1 cars to set the
+In qualifying it was a front row lockout for the Porsche Team, but Audi made a last minute point by getting all three of their LMP1 cars to set the fastest lap time.

 In the first qualifying session on Thursday Corvette Racing came unstuck when a mechanical breakage caused Jan Magnussen to heavily crash the car causing its withdrawal.
 Things didn’t get much better for the American manufacturer when another of the Chevrolet Corvettes spun at the Porsche Curves and smacked into the concrete wall sustaining some pretty sever damage.
 Ironically, it was the same place that eliminated the other Corvette.